 Baby with a Montessori Mirror

 • Beside Their Playmat

-Placing a free-standing mirror beside your infant’s playmate is perfect for tummy time and keeping them content for long periods.
-They will enjoy the sight of their toys reflecting back at them, promoting concentration, intentional movement, and interaction; just be sure the mirror covers the entire movement area.
+Placing a free-standing mirror beside your infant’s playmate is ideal for tummy time and keeping them entertained for longer periods.
+They will enjoy seeing their toys reflected back at them, which promotes concentration, intentional movement, and interaction; just be sure the mirror covers the entire movement area.

+Baby with a Montessori Mirror